MinecraftForge/Documentation/README.md

 Feel free to submit pull requests related to documentation of Forge development here.

-Note that PRs will generally be reviewed on a bi-weekly schedule on weekends.
 Don't expect this to be constantly being updated, though we will try and remedy egregious errors more quickly.